PASSIONLab/OpenEquivariance/docs/installation.rst

 These configuration stesp are required only ONCE after installation (or upgrade) with pip due to extension caching.

-Environment Configurations on Major Platforms
+Configurations on Major Platforms
 -----------------------------
-OpenEquivariance has been tested on major supercomputers and lab clusters.
+OpenEquivariance has been tested on both supercomputers and lab clusters.
-Here are some tested environment configuration files; if you get OpenEquivariance working on a large platform, send us a pull request to add your configuration!
+Here are some tested environment configuration files.
+If use OpenEquivariance on a widely-used platform, send us a pull request to add your configuration!

 NERSC Perlmutter (NVIDIA A100)
 """"""""""""""""""""""

 .. code-block:: bash
-    :caption: env.sh
+    :caption: env.sh (last updated June 2024)

     module load gcc
     module load conda